Co Investment Funds are specifically designed to invest alongside business angel syndicates

 Co Angel Investment (Manchester)

-Supported by the Grater Manchester City region, the Co Angel Investment initiative was established to leverage angel investment alongside Manchester’s innovating early stage businesses based in Manchester.
+Supported by the Greater Manchester City region, the Co Angel Investment initiative was established to leverage angel investment alongside Manchester’s innovating early stage businesses based in Manchester.
 The project does not have any direct Fund to co-invest but employees an investment management team to identify and structure deals, identify relevant angel investors, support due diligence and bring longterm support to the investments.
 The programme is also able to mobilise other funds alongside deals including the Angel CoFund.